defencedigital/moduk-service-manual/src/service-assessments/check-the-code-of-conduct.md

 ## Giving feedback

-As an assessment panel member, you need to give feedback that is honest and actionable — in a kind and respectful way.
+As a panel member, you need to give feedback that is honest and actionable — in a kind and respectful way.

 As an observer do not give any feedback, keep your camera off and stay on mute.